(Update: This chapter has been edited. 11/15/2016)

-"Right!" he saluted and ran up to me.
+"Right!"
+He saluted and ran up the stairs.

-Then the float started.
-It was a magical time.
+Then The Parade started.
+It was magical.
 Everything went by so quickly.
 The longer The Parade went, the more there was to see.
 Every time I looked around, something new caught my attention.
-The people on the streets seemed to demand my attention, wanting me to wave back at them all the time.
-I barely noticed when my arms grew tired, I was in an ecstatic state of self-importance.
-I vaguely remember Kronk tapping my shoulder, and whispering something, but I didn't notice.
+The people on the streets kept cheering me on, wanting me to wave back at them.
+I didn't notice if my arms grew tired, I was in an ecstatic state of self-importance.
+I vaguely remembered Kronk tapping my shoulder and whispering something, but I shook him off.

 This was my time.
-I had spent a many unselfish months making up for all that I did in my past, and now I was making up for it.
+I had spend many month making up for my selfish, greedy past.
+Didn't I deserve just one moment?
+Couldn't it be about me for an hour?
 Whatever warning Kronk whispered to me, it fell on deaf ears.

-In all the excitement, I didn't notice when the sun went down and all went dark until fire shot out from the earth and burst into the sky.
+In all the excitement, I didn't notice that the sun had gone down until fire shot from the earth and burst into the sky.
 Lights danced among the stars, drowning them out with flashes and bangs.
-It was a symphony of sound and brilliance all around me.
-For me.
+It was a symphony of sound and brilliance.
+For me!

 I leaped out of my seat, waving my hands in the air like a conductor.
-The fireworks went off all around me, as if to my command.
-The crowd of my people oooed and ahhhed at the sight.
+The fireworks went off all around me, as if at my command.
+The crowd of my people oohed and aahed at the sight.

-I looked down for an instant to see the awe on hundreds of faces, feeling the power of the moment rush through me.
-And then in an instant, it all vanished as I saw the face of Pacha looking up at me with a look of disappointment.
-And by his knees, little Tipo's freakishly large eyes filled with tears.
+I looked down at the hundreds of faces, feeling the power of the moment rush through me.
+Then, in an instant, it all vanished when I saw the face of Pacha looking up at me in disappointment.
+By his knees, little Tipo's freakishly large eyes filled with tears.

-There were no words to describe how I felt at that moment knowing that I had let down my only friends.
+There were no words to describe how I felt at that moment, knowing that I had let my friends down.

 . . .